 - 1. A current cumulative GPA of 2.0 or higher at Pensacola State College. - 2.
-A cumulative GPA of 2.0 or higher from the previous college or university (if new transfer student). - 3.
-All first time college students entering from high school will have a one semester grace period to earn a college GPA.
+A cumulative GPA of 2.0 or higher from the previous college or university (if a new transfer student). - 3.
+Any first time college student entering from high school will have a one semester grace period to earn a college GPA.